coupergateway/couper-examples/error-handling-ba/README.md

 {"error":{"id":"c2ci73o75846jfpfirp0","message":"access control error","path":"/test","status":403}}
 ```

-BTW, error handlers can also be used in other access controls; e.g. you can try to add them to the [JWT Access Control](../jwt-access-control/README.md) example.
+Error handlers can also be used in other access controls; e.g. you can try to add them to the [JWT Access Control](../jwt-access-control/README.md) example.

-See also:
+## See also:

 * [Errors](https://github.com/avenga/couper/blob/master/docs/ERRORS.md) (reference)